EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 It is important to be able to repeat this analysis throughout the year.

-Tracking:
+## Method:

-The first step consists of tackle the recovery of the post tracking level on Reddit.
+The first step consists buy track the recovery of the post tracking level on Reddit.
 For example, we can focus on the number of votes, the number of comments, the length of time on the first page, etc.

 Then retrieving the meteorological data for the days concerned.
 According to the communications team, temperatures, risk of rain,